Wise International Money Transfer: Complete Guide for 2026

 Which Payment Method Costs the Most (and Least)?

 How you fund your Wise transfer significantly affects the total cost.
-Here's the order from cheapest to most expensive:
+Here's the order from cheapest to most expensive for the 2026 fee structure:

-• ACH bank transfer: Cheapest option, typically adding only a small fixed processing fee on top of the base percentage.
+ACH bank transfer is the cheapest option, typically adding only a small fixed processing fee on top of the base percentage.
 This is the default and recommended method for most US senders.

-• Debit card: Moderately more expensive.
+Debit card is moderately more expensive.
 Wise pays card processing fees and passes some of that cost to you.

-• Credit card: Most expensive funding method, often adding up to 3% to 4% on top of the base fee.
-Most credit card issuers also treat this as a cash advance, adding their own fees.
+Credit card is the most expensive funding method, often adding up to 3% to 4% on top of the base fee.
+Most credit card issuers also treat this as a cash advance, adding their own fees on top.

-• Apple Pay / Google Pay: Available in select regions.
-Costs are typically in line with debit card rates.
+Apple Pay / Google Pay is available in select regions with costs typically in line with debit card rates.

 How Wise Fees Compare to Your Bank